Google Maps Javascript API Error "RefererNotAllowedMapError"

 Please note, It can take up to 5 minutes for your new settings to take effect, so you might have to wait a few minutes before refreshing the View and seeing the map.

-3. If it works, great!
-You have identified that the referrer is the issue.
+3. If it works, you have identified that the referrer is the issue πŸ‘

-4. If you have another site you want the maps to work on, click on "ADD AN ITEM" again to add another site.
+4. If you have another site you want the maps to work on, click on "Add" button again to add another site.

 5. Save the settings again